DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ~~~

 `nano` uses a so-called "text-based user interface" (TUI), which is quite
-reminiscent of a graphical user interface.
+reminiscent of a graphical user interface, except that a user interacts with it
+by issuing commands and/or using keyboard shortcuts instead of relying on mouse
+clicks and/or gestures.

-At the bottom of the TUI you can see a reference of the commands that you can
+At the bottom of the TUI, `nano` shows a short reference of useful shortcuts:
-enter:

 ~~~
   ^G Get Help      ^O Write Out     ^W Where Is     ...